ErdemZengin22/hangman-project/README.md

   Show the player their remaining guesses
   Get a guess from the player

-If the player wants to quit the game {
+If the player enters same letter {
-  Quit the game
-} Else if the guess is not a single letter {
-  Tell the player to pick a single letter
+  ask the player to guess again
 } Else {
-If the guesses letter is in the word{
+If the guessed letter is in the word{
   update the player's progress with the guess
     }
   }